jundalisay/spblist/content/en/research/euler/mechanica/chapter-01b.md

 Corollary 1.
 CT
 ct

 26. The equation S = s is produced from the final ratio.
 In any uniform motion therefore the product of the speed and the time, if divided by the distance traveled in that time, always gives the same quotient.

 Corollary 2

 27. Also there is the ratio T : t = CS : cs .

-From which it follows that the times are in the ratio of the direct proportions of the distances and in the inverse ratio of the speeds, or to be as the distance divided by the speed.
+It follows that the times are in the ratio of the direct proportions of the distances and in the inverse ratio of the speeds, or to be as the distance divided by the speed.

 Corollary 3

 28. Then the proportion found can also be changed into this S : s = CT : ct.
 From which the distances traversed with the uniform motion are gathered together to be in a ratio composed from the ratio of the speeds and from the ratio of the times.

 Corollary 4

-29. Therefore with the speed of the body given, moving uniformly, together with some distance described, the time can be noted in which this distance has been traversed;
-clearly by dividing the distance by the speed.
+29. Therefore with the speed of the body given, moving uniformly, together with some distance described, the time can be noted in which this distance has been traversed; clearly by dividing the distance by the speed.
 Since indeed we have shown that this amount is always in proportion to the time, we can take the same as a measure of time.

 Corollary 5.

 30. Similarly the speed can be expressed by the distance traveled through divided by the time, and the distance also by the product of the time and the speed.

-Scholium I.
+Scholium 1.

 31. For if the speed is such that, in order that the moving body completes three feet in one second, and therefore we can call the speed by the number 3; we will try to find the time in which for example 60 feet in the same motion are completed.
 For 60 divided by 3 and the quotient is 20 will show that it takes 20 seconds for the motion to be traversed.

-And if the distance is sought for the time of 12 seconds to be traversed, the product will be 36 feet.
+If the distance is sought for the time of 12 seconds to be traversed, the product will be 36 feet.
 And also for a body traveling 4.8 feet in 6 seconds, the speed that arises is 8, which shows that this body travels 8 in one second.

 Scholium 2.

-32. And hence the times, the distances, and the speeds are to be measured in the following ratios [i. e. units] that we will always adhere to.[p.
-12] For we will always express the time in seconds, and the distance in feet, and these will be Rhenish feet.
-The speed truly, as it is now made, we will specify by the number of feet traversed per second.
+32. Hence, the times, the distances, and the speeds are to be measured in the following ratios that we will always adhere to.

+We will always express:
+- time in seconds
+- distance in Rhenish feet
+- speed is in the number of feet traversed per second

 Below indeed it is more convenient for the speed to be determined from the units that it will encounter, which henceforth we will be using, but these units arises from those, and the former can easily be recalled.

 PROPOSITION 3.
-Theorem.
+Theorem

 33. In motion with any non-uniformity, the smallest elements of the distance are considered to be traversed by uniform motions.

 Demonstration.

-As indeed in geometry the elements of curved lines are considered to be the elements of small straight lines, thus also in a similar way in mechanics non-uniform motion is resolved into an infinite number of uniform motions.
+In geometry, curved lines are made up of small straight lines.

+Similarly in mechanics, non-uniform motion is resolved into an infinite number of uniform motions.

 For either the elements are actually traversed in a uniform motion, or with the change of the speed by an element of this kind is so small, that the increment or decrement can be ignored without error.

 In either case the truth of the proposition is therefore apparent.
 Q. E. D.

 Corollary 1

-34. Therefore all the change of the speed of the non-uniform motion is considered to occur upon entering the individual elements, since the whole elements are placed to be traversed with a uniform motion. [p.
-13]
+34. Therefore all the change of the speed of the non-uniform motion is considered to occur upon entering the individual elements, since the whole elements are placed to be traversed with a uniform motion.

 Corollary 2.

 35. Whereby after the manner of the analysis of the very small to be observed, if the speed in the first element were c, the speed in the following element will be c + dc, in the third c + 2dc + ddc, and thus henceforth.
 [Thus, each new speed is the old speed plus the increment of the old speed.]

 Scholium.

 36. This corollary depends on the basis of the demonstration of the given force, that the change of the speed possible, while an infinitely small element is traversed, ought to be infinitely small and that this force should vanish at the start of the interval, with the body having attained its speed ; except for this to be the case, a finite motion would have to be generated immediately, which would be absurd.
 From which it is seen that the proposition is admitted not to be possible, nevertheless if the motion and the speed itself is infinitely small, in which case the momentary increase or decrease can have a finite ratio to that initial speed.
 But we will say more about that below, when the motion to be produced will examined.

 PROPOSITION 4.
-PROBLEM.
+PROBLEM

 37. A body moves with some kind of motion along the line AM (Fig. 1), with the speed of the body given at some point; it is necessary to determine the time in which the arc AM is completed.

-SOLUTION.
+SOLUTION

 AM shall be the distance, either of the straight line or the curve equal to s, and the speed, that the body has at M shall be c, which will be some function of s.

 The element Mm is taken from M, that has been considered to be traversed with the uniform speed c [p.14].
 With the element Mm to be called ds, ds the time in which the element is traversed is equal to c (29).
 Therefore by integration, the time is obtained in which the ds whole arc is completed, to equal ∫ c .
 To the integral a